 It was almost three years ago that I decided to run these tests and had some data written down and videos made when we started the process of selling our house and moved away from gluten quite seriously.
 Whole wheat tortillas had to wait.

-Today I’ll show you video of three different ways to cook the tortillas, my evaluation of the process, plus thoughts on three different fats in the recipe (product links go to Amazon; thank you for starting here to share commission with KS):
+Today I’ll show you a video of three different ways to cook the tortillas, my evaluation of the process, plus thoughts on three different fats in the recipe (product links go to Amazon):

 - manually with a rolling pin and on a cast iron griddle